 Hospitals vary in how they determine who needs to attend a higher level of trauma center.
-Healthcare professionals will likely judge this according to physiological data and the type and mechanism of injury.
+Healthcare professionals will likely judge this

 Keep reading to learn more about the five levels of trauma centers, as well as pediatric trauma centers.